 If you are looking for an article that compiles a precise comparison of tiller vs. rudder, this is the perfect place for you!
-In this post, we will provide detailed information to answer, “What is a tiller on a boat?” and delineate other distinctions between a tiller and rudder, such as:
+In this post, we will provide detailed information to answer, “What is a tiller on a boat?” and delineate other distinctions between a tiller and rudder.

-Moreover, other tips on distinguishing a vessel’s rudder and tiller will be highlighted so you and other boaters can have a better understanding on this topic.
+Moreover, other tips on distinguishing a vessel’s rudder and tiller will be highlighted so you and other boaters can have a better understanding of this topic.
 Continue reading to learn more!

 Table of Contents